-The best way to use Hyaluronic Acid is in a serum:
+The easiest way to use hyaluronic acid is in a serum:

 - Apply on your face every night before going to bed.
 There are water-based hyaluronic acid serums available that are best for oily/combination skin.
 And oil based hyaluronic acid serum are best for normal/dry skin.

 - Or use a hyaluronic acid moisturizing cream.
-Make sure you look for hyaluronic acid concentration which is at least 0.1% as anything less would be ineffective.
+Make sure you look for hyaluronic acid concentration which is at least 0.1% as anything less is ineffective.

 - *Note: while HA helps with moisture, it usually isn’t enough by itself.
 Dry and aging skin need some sort of oil and/or emollient, so if you choose to use pure hyaluronic acid, do use it with a moisturizer or cream